charkala/bootstrap-starter/README.md

-# bootstrap-starter
+# Bootstrap Starter Kit

-Bootstrap Starter Kit.
+Quick and easy to use Bootstrap template.